lduncan1712/BridgeApplication3/README.md

 # BridgeApplication3

 An Application That Formats/Converts Responses To A Googe Forms Survey (containing messy network 'edge' references , and Static Data) Into An Database.
-(Java, SQL, Google's SheetsAPI, and JDBC)
+(Java, SQL, Google's SheetsAPI, JDBC, OAuth)

 ![matchedAutomatically.png](https://user-images.githubusercontent.com/113392258/210441418-d723a14b-33a8-4529-8c81-3167b273085b.png?)